dralezero/mcp-actions-for-sammi/README.md

 ## Disclaimer

 This is an unofficial community project.
 I am not affiliated with
-Mix It Up or Elgato or any of their products.
+SAMMI Solutions or Elgato or any of their products.
 All product names, logos,
 and brands are property of their respective owners.